How the construction of your home affects your health

 Conclusion

-The construction of your home profoundly affects your health through various mechanisms, from the materials used and indoor air quality to design principles and environmental factors.
-By prioritizing safe, sustainable, and health-conscious construction practices, you can create a living space that supports physical health, mental well-being, and overall quality of life.
-As awareness of the connections between home construction and health continues to grow, homeowners and builders alike have the opportunity to make informed choices that benefit both individuals and the environment.
+Whatever is built in your home significantly impacts your health in different ways starting with the materials and indoor air quality up to the design principles and environmental factors.
+With the emphasis on safe, sustainable, and health-oriented construction methods, you can make the living environment that will promote not only physical but also mental health and the quality of life in general.
+With the ever-increasing awareness of the links existing between home construction and health, homeowners as well as builders can make informed decisions which are beneficial to both the individuals and environment.